Protecting, Sealing & Adding a Lil Curb Appeal To My Front Porch Just In Time For Summer

 But with so many different products and options available, how do you know which one is right for your needs?

 In this blog post, we'll take a closer look at the different types of Thompson's WaterSeal products, including an in-depth review of its effectiveness and ease of use.
 I am sharing my experience using Thompson's Water Seal to protect my wood porch with instructions and my honest review.

 Whether you're a DIY enthusiast or a professional contractor, our review will help you make an informed decision about whether Thompson's Water Seal is the right choice for your next outdoor project.

 It’s so important to protect your outdoor surfaces from water damage.
 But it is also important to make it cute in the process too!
 And I am here to tell you that you can do both at the same time…

-My dream has been to get my front porches to a place where I could sit and sip my morning coffee and enjoys the conversation of the birds.
+My dream has been to get my front porches (there are two) to a place where I could sit and sip my morning coffee and enjoys the conversation of the birds.
 Or finish the day with an evening wind down alongside the audio of the frogs.

 While strolling through Home Depot like I sometimes do, I stumbled upon a sealant and protectant in the clearance section at the end of last year’s summer season.

 I purchased it so that I didn’t miss out and could get the deal.
 But figured I could return if I find it is not what I needed.
-Or the fact that it being on clearance was a result of it not being worth full price.
+Or the fact that it was on clearance was a result of it not being worth the full price.

 After researching it a bit, I fully trusted that Thompson’s Water Seal waterproof stain will do what it claims to do.
 Protect from water damage and sun exposure.